binkley/homebrewery-files/witch.md

 _You smooth out living, especially for those too close to the edge._

 - **Dispel Magic** <br>
-  A sweeping arm breaks a spell &mdash; sometimes with bile and bladderwort.
+  A sweeping arm breaks a spell&mdash;sometimes with bile and bladderwort.

 - **Feign Death** <br>
   It or you appear dead. _You ate'nt dead yet._